 8. Gettysburg, PA (1.5 hrs)

 Another great destination for history buffs.
-Explore the extensive fields of Gettysburg on foot, horse or even segway, and discover the ins and outs of the USA’s most costly battle!
+Explore the extensive fields of Gettysburg on foot, horse, or even segway, and discover the ins and outs of the USA’s most costly battle!
+Here you’ll find the Gettysburg Museum and Visitor Center which displays Civil War artifacts.
+The Gettysburg National Cemetery is also home to a famous memorial that marks the site of Abraham Lincoln’s 1863 Gettysburg Address.

 9. Richmond, VA (2 hrs)

-If you’re looking for a culinary adventure then we suggest going to Richmond, this city has plenty of great food options all the way from modern French cuisine to traditional Italian dishes.
+If you’re looking for a culinary adventure then we suggest going to Richmond, this city has plenty of great food options ranging from modern French cuisine to traditional Italian dishes.
+Unbeatable cheese boards?
+Check.
+Sensational pizza and pasta dishes?
+They’ve got it all.
 Plus, Carry Street is perfect for browsing through endless rows of vintage clothes!

 [Featured image: REVOLT, Unsplash]